iferc/rocket-slogger/README.md

 The `Box::pin( async move { ... } )` structure allows for calling `async` functions, such as executing a database query.

-If you know of a cleaner or simpler way of providing `async` callback functions, I very much welcome the suggestions!
+If you know of a cleaner or simpler way of providing `async` callback functions, the suggestions are very much welcome!

 _If the feature `terminal` is enabled_